ChuChuIgbokwe/DeepReinforcementLearningNanodegree/p2_continuous-control/Report.md

     jupyter-notebook
 ```
 * To train the agent ,
-    * Go the p3_collab-compet folder and open Tennis.ipynb
+    * Go the p2_continuous-control folder and open Continuous_Control.ipynb
     * In the kernel tab change to a drlnd kernel
     * In the kernel tab, click on Restart & Run All